purol/Compton_Scattering_Simulation/README.md

 | 160 | 188.5 | 186.36 |188.44|
 | 170 | 187.1 | 185.81 |185.36|
 | 180 | 186.5 | 184.53 |184.34|
-* Comparison among the simulation, experiment, and ideal value.
+* This table shows energy of NaI at the events that photons undergo compton scattering on LaBr<sub>3</sub> and photoelectric absorption on NaI.
+It shows Comparison among the simulation, experiment, and ideal value.
 As you can see, simulation shows high discrepancy from ideal value and experiment data at low angle.
 It may be stem from error of attenuation coefficient value.
 #
 Used library
 -------------